bitonic/mazzo.li/posts/value-speculation.md

 sidenotes: true
 ---

-**Abstract**: If we have a heuristic to guess some value cheaply, we can remove a data dependency in a tight loop using the branch predictor.
+If we have a heuristic to guess some value cheaply, we can remove a data dependency in a tight loop using the branch predictor.
 This allows the CPU to run more instructions in parallel, increasing performance.
 If this explanation does not make much sense to you, keep reading to learn about some of the magic making your CPU fast!

 ***